-Last fall, our Program Manager, Khushpal Brar, took a CAN-Bike training course to refresh her bike riding skills.
-The two sessions went over the components of a bicycle, what to check before starting a bike ride, as well as braking, signaling, and the rules of the road.
+Last fall, our program manager, Khushpal Brar, took a CAN-Bike training course to refresh her bike riding skills.
+The two sessions went over the components of a bicycle, what to check before starting a bike ride, as well as braking, signalling, and the rules of the road.
 We sat down with her to find out how it went and whether she has advice for anyone else who wants to bike but doesn’t feel 100% confident.

 Why did you want to re-learn how to ride a bike?

 I had a blast cycling as a kid and I knew that there were a ton of awesome cycling paths in the city that I wanted to explore but I didn’t feel comfortable hitting the road after having not cycled for a very long time so I sought out the experts and did a CAN-Bike course.